The activities that have made your organization successful in the past are likely not the same activities that will ensure it thrives in the future.

 As people responsible for the productivity of others, supervisors can, at times, see how their teams are limited by what is in place today.

-Thinking beyond what is requires stretching our thinking and experimenting.
+Thinking beyond what is in place now requires stretching our thinking and experimenting.
 But even if we know that is needed, we often don’t know how to do it.

 The following are three things that supervisors can do to promote thinking creatively in just a few days: slay, play, and escape.